ITBE-Lab/MA/README.md

 ## Getting Started
 MA is currently still in an evaluation and testing process.
 Feedback about bugs is highly welcomed.
-The below procedure was checked on a fresh *Debian 4.9.88* with the following additional packages installed: `git`, `make` and `build-essential`.
+The below procedure was checked on a fresh *Debian 9.4 Stretch* with the following additional packages installed: `git`, `make` and `build-essential`.
 ### Installation